Language: EN

 var response = await client.GetAsync("https://www.example.com"); // Will throw TimeoutException if the timeout is exceeded

-These are just a few examples, but there are numerous predefined exceptions in C#.
+These are just a few examples, but there are many predefined exceptions in C#.

 Creating your own exceptions in .NET

-In addition to using the predefined exceptions in .NET, it is possible to create our own custom exceptions.
-This allows us to be more specific when managing errors in your applications.
+In addition to using predefined exceptions in .NET, it is possible to create our own custom exceptions.
+This allows us to be more specific when handling errors in your applications.

-To create our own exceptions, we simply have to create a class that inherits from the base class Exception (you can then add any properties or methods you need to provide additional information about the error).
+To create our own exceptions, we simply need to create a class that inherits from the base class Exception (then you can add any property or method you need to provide additional information about the error).

 Here is an example of a custom exception class: